Skip to content

 ENTRYPOINT ["sh", "-ec", "exec java ${JAVA_OPTS} -jar ${jar} "]

-Save the above content to /usr/local/java/DockerfileTest and create a docker-compose.yml file in the same directory.
+Save the content above into the /usr/local/java/DockerfileTest file, create a new docker-compose.yml file in the same directory.
 Modify 172.16.0.215 to your server's internal IP address, replace 9299 with your application's port, replace your-app with your application name, and replace your-app-image:v1 with your image name.
-An example docker-compose.yml is as follows:
+Example docker-compose.yml:

 version: "3.9"